 Race to Innocence is an interpretive representation based on a critical reflection of the piece, “The Race to Innocence: Confronting Hierarchical Relations Among Women” (1998) by Mary Louise Fellows and Sherene Razack.

-The hoops symbolize identity boxes that exist among “others”.
+The hoops symbolize identity boxes.
 The pink and white bunting reads the title of the project using the futile language of indoor swimming pool flags to echo the futility of the Race to Innocence*.
-The interactive installation was introduced with a brief lecture-performance where implications of the Race to Innocence were written in the form of sarcastic rules, and read aloud to participants before engaging with the work.
+The interactive installation was introduced with a brief lecture-performance where implications of the Race to Innocence were written in the form of sarcastic rules and read aloud to participants before engaging with the work:

-* “The process through which a woman comes to believe her own claim of subordination is the most urgent, and that she is unimplicated in the subordination of other women (Fellows & Razack, p 335).”
+You must believe that your own claim of subordination is the most urgent and that you are unimplicated in the subordination of others.

 You can check off identity boxes by swimming through them.
 The more you check off, the closer you are to winning the race.